hdlx/AltAppSwitcher/README.md

 - Alt tab popup is behind start menu.

 ## Technology
 This is a C project relying on C standard library and Windows API.
-I'm using GCC (mingw) and VS Code / VS Codium.
+I'm using [Clang (mingw)](https://github.com/mstorsjo/llvm-mingw) and VS Code / VS Codium.